Who Is Lucifer’S Mother Bible: Lucifer’s Origins

 When we ask Who is the mother of all angels?, it’s important to recognize that, according to the Bible, angels were created directly by God.
 They do not have parents in the human sense.
 In many religious texts, God is seen as the Creator of all things, including the angels.
 Scripture points to passages where God speaks of the angels as His direct creations, formed to serve specific purposes and fulfill divine will.

-See also What Do Cardinals Symbolize in the Bible?
+See also What Does Logan Mean in the Bible?
+Logan's Meaning

 One example comes from Psalm 148:2-5, which praises God for creating all beings, including angels: